-In a past post I explored into scenarios and innovation in great depth (see Scenarios and Innovation).
+In a past post I explored into scenarios and innovation in great depth (see How Does Scenario Planning Help Drive Innovation).

 I was reading a piece in the Financial Times called Another Way of to develop ideas (on the web as Another form of creative thinking) which looked at practices for Open Innovation.
 It does not mention scenarios.
 I think this is a critical mistake.
 Now, the article is a 3/4 page piece, so it can’t cover everything, but at least the diagram should include a hint, a pointer.
 It doesn’t.